prithvidiamond1/DiamondBot/README.md

 Now your code is ready to be committed and pushed to the remote repository on GitHub.
 Heroku will automatically pull the latest version from the repository and run that instance.

-NOTE: If you make changes to the 'build.gradle' file or if it is the first time Gradle is being run for the project, you will see a Gradle sync button on the screen.
+**Note:** If you make changes to the 'build.gradle' file or if it is the first time Gradle is being run for the project, you will see a Gradle sync button on the screen.
 Make sure to click it to allow Gradle to fetch the necessary libraries required for building the project.

-### Run Instructions
+## Run Instructions

 If you wish to run the JAR file locally, you can do so by creating a 'Run JAR' configuration in your IDE.

-On IntelliJ IDEA:
+#### On IntelliJ IDEA:

 * Click on the '+' button in the top left corner of the Configurations window to add a new configuration.
 * In the dropdown list that appears, select the 'JAR Application' option.
 * Set the name to 'Run JAR'.